Dalian Atkinson threatened to take officer ‘to the gates of hell’, court told | Press and Journal

 “Pc Monk was, he said, fearful for himself, his partner and whoever was in (the property).”

-Monk told investigators Atkinson stepped towards him, so he deployed his Taser.
+Monk told investigators Mr Atkinson stepped towards him, so he deployed his Taser.

 Ms Healy added: “This was wholly ineffective and so he told Pc Bettley-Smith, who by this stage had pressed the emergency button on her radio, to run.